LSSTDESC/desc-continuous-integration/docs/desc/build_package/building_a_package.rst

 name of your package, the minimum required Python version, and the package dependencies.

-For our configuration, the package will be installed as ``mypackage==0.0.1``, it requires Python versions ``>=3.7`` to run, and depends on the ``numpy`` package (``importlib-metadata`` was not built-in to Python releases prior to ``<3.8``, so we need to additionally include that as a dependency in those cases).
+For our configuration, the package will be installed as ``mypackage``, it requires Python versions ``>=3.7`` to run, and depends on the ``numpy`` package.
 Many of the metadata fields are optional, but it is useful to be as thorough as possible in detailing the package, especially if you publish the package to PyPi for example (for a list of all metadata options see `here
 <https://packaging.python.org/en/latest/specifications/declaring-project-metadata/>`__).